KevinNg2/README-Generator/README.md

 The application will add your responses to your Github profile.
 Then the application will generate markdown and a table of contents for the README based on the responses to the Inquirer prompts.
 The README will also include badges for your GitHub Repo.

-Finally, fs.writeFile is used to generate your project's README.md file.
+fs.writeFile is used to generate your project's README.md file.

 ## License
 This application is covered by the ISC License